yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

           Else
                 pickit_next_object()

-If only one object was found the last time Pick-it searched for objects, it is ordered to search for objects once again.
-However, if Pick-it found more than one object in its previous search, the next object is requested.
+If only one object was found the last time Pickit searched for objects, it is ordered to search for objects once again.
+However, if Pickit found more than one object in its previous search, the next object is requested.